 Going live is all the range.
 From Instagram Stories to Facebook Live, every social media service is embracing live chats.

 Going live helps confirm there are humans behind your company.
-It gives you nowhere to hide and proves you know your stuff.
-While this may sound scary, it will actually be advantageous.
+It gives you nowhere to hide, and proves you know your stuff.
+While this may sound scary, it will actually be very rewarding.

 Live webinars are a fantastic piece of content marketing that can increase email signups and introduce audience members into your sales funnels.

 Your mailing list is your most important business asset.
 Whether you’re sending physical mail or emails, having a list of customers that you can contact when you need is a fantastic way to get sales.

 Email newsletters often have very good conversion rates and can be a powerful sales tool.
 But that isn’t all.
 You can talk directly to your audience, and personalise the experience.

 Most email software companies can tag users with interests based on clicks.
 This means you can segment your audience and send relevant information straight to them.

 You need to talk.
 Marketing these days is about opening conversations with your audience.
 This could be through networking events or chatting to people through social networks.

 While there are a lot of people who claim it doesn’t work, for the right industries network marketing is key.
 Meeting people in real life has an amazing benefit.

 Networking online is no different.
 Get commenting on social networks through your brand and your personal channels.
 Meet people, discuss interests and chat.